 Place chicken pieces in large bowl.
 Stir in egg, salt, pepper and 1 tablespoon oil and mix well.
 Stir cornstarch and flour together.
 Mix flour mixture and egg mixture.
 Add chicken pieces, stirring to coat.
 Heat oil for deep-frying in wok or deep-fryer to 375°.
 Add chicken, small batches at a time, and fry 3 to 4 minutes or until golden crisp.
 (Do not overcook chicken).
 Remove chicken from oil with slotted spoon and drain on paper towels; set aside.

 1 1/2 tablespoons soy sauce 1 1/2 tablespoons water

 Combine and set aside.

 1 tablespoon ginger root, minced 1 teaspoon garlic, minced

 1/2 teaspoon crushed hot red chili peppers 1/4 cup green onions, chopped

 1 tablespoon rice wine (or substitute water) 1/4 cup water

 1/2 teaspoon sesame oil

-Clean wok or skillet and heat 15 seconds over high heat.
-Add 1 tablespoon oil.
+Heat skillet (or Wok) 15 seconds over high heat.
+Add 1 tablespoon sesame oil.
 Add ginger and garlic and stir-fry until fragrant; about 10 seconds.
 Add and stir-fry crushed chilies and green onions.
-Add rice wine and stir 3 seconds.
-Add Orange Sauce and bring to boil.
+Add rice wine (or water) and stir 3 seconds.
+Add 1st mixture and bring to boil.
 Add cooked chicken, stirring until well mixed.
 Stir water into remaining 1 tablespoon cornstarch until smooth and add to chicken.
 Heat until sauce is thickened.
-Stir in sesame oil and orange zest if desired.
+Stir in sesame oil and additional orange zest if desired.
 Serve over rice.